CREATE TABLE

-Use the CREATE TABLE statement to create a table in LindormTable or LindormTSDB.
-The statement supports data types such as VARCHAR, TIMESTAMP, and BIGINT, and table properties such as time-to-live (TTL) and compression algorithms.
+The CREATE TABLE statement creates tables in LindormTable or LindormTSDB.
+It supports data types such as VARCHAR, TIMESTAMP, and BIGINT, and table attributes such as TTL and COMPRESSION, which you can combine to design tables tailored to your business scenarios.

 Syntax